FormingWorlds/PROTEUS/docs/source/usage.rst

    - (Float) Greater than or equal to 0.
 Set to 0 to disable.

 * ``tropopause``
-   - Model of tropopause to be used.
-AEOLUS does not currently support radiative-convective equilibrium calculations, so a tropopause is usually applied above a particular height.
+   - Model of tropopause to be used before, or in the absence of, a time-stepped solution to the temperature structure.
 'None' means no tropopause is applied.
    'Skin' means that the tropopause will be set to the skin temperature.
-   'Flux' dynamically sets the tropopause based on the maximum heating rate.
+   'Flux' dynamically sets the tropopause based on the heating rate.
    - (Integer) 0: None, 1: Skin, 2: Flux.

 * ``insert_rscatter``
    - Insert Rayleigh scattering data into the SOCRATES spectral file?
    - (Integer) 0: Disabled, 1: Enabled.

 * ``atmosphere_chem_type``
    - Type of atmospheric chemistry to apply with VULCAN.
 'None' applies no chemistry.
 'Offline' provides the files required for running it offline.
    'Online' is not yet implemented.
    - (Integer) 0: None, 1: Offline, 2: Online.

 * ``IC_INTERIOR``
    - Initial condition for SPIDER's interior component.
 'Fresh' begins the simulation using the conditions provided.
 'Restart' tries to pick up from a previous run.
    - (Integer) 1: Fresh, 2: Restart (untested).

 * ``SEPARATION``
    - Flag to include gravitational separation of solid/melt in SPIDER.
    - (Integer) 0: Disabled, 1: Enabled.

 * ``mixing_length``
    - Mixing length parameterisation to use in SPIDER.
 Can be constant or variable, although variable is poorly tested.
    - (Integer) 1: Variable, 2: Constant.

 * ``PARAM_UTBL``